gaojunbin/visual_pts/README.md

 JunbinGao, HaoRuan and LianguangLiu.

-Welcome to be a member of the OpenPCDet development team by contributing to this repo, and feel free to contact us for any potential contributions.
+Welcome to be a member of the visual_pts development team by contributing to this repo, and feel free to contact us for any potential contributions.